CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP/_index.md

 The heart of the protocol is the same when used as eBGP or iBGP but there is a key difference in the protocol behavior between eBGP and iBGP.
 To prevent loops, an iBGP speaker does not forward routing information learned from one iBGP peer to another iBGP peer. eBGP prevents loops using the `AS_Path` attribute.

 All iBGP speakers need to be peered with each other in a full mesh.
 In a large network, this requirement can quickly become unscalable.
 The most popular method to scale iBGP networks is to introduce a *route reflector*.
-See {{<link url="#Optional-Configuration#route-reflectors" text="Route Reflectors">}} below.
+See {{<link url="#Optional-BGP-Configuration#route-reflectors" text="Route Reflectors">}} below.

 ### BGP Path Selection

 BGP is a path-vector routing algorithm that does not rely on a single routing metric to determine the lowest cost route, unlike interior gateway protocols (IGPs) like OSPF.

-The BGP path selection algorithm looks at multiple factors to determine exactly which path is best. {{<link url="Optional-Configuration#ecmp" text="BGP multipath">}} is enabled by default in Cumulus Linux so that multiple equal cost routes can be installed in the routing table but only a single route is advertised to BGP peers.
+The BGP path selection algorithm looks at multiple factors to determine exactly which path is best. {{<link url="Optional-BGP-Configuration#ecmp" text="BGP multipath">}} is enabled by default in Cumulus Linux so that multiple equal cost routes can be installed in the routing table but only a single route is advertised to BGP peers.

 The order of the BGP algorithm process is as follows: